Alternatives to payday loans

 Another alternative for those taking out a payday loan to pay people they already owe money to is a free advice service.

-Debt, benefits or legal specialists can help you tackle root causes: contact details available here.
+Debt, benefits or legal specialists can help to tackle root causes: contact details available here.

 If you've got an annoying sibling or cousin you've probably heard this question: what's lighter a tonne of feathers or a tonne of lead?